-The experiment makes it possible to test a collection of hypotheses regarding the relevance of uncertainty about ability for search.
+The experiment makes it possible to test a collection of hypotheses regarding the relevance of uncertainty about relative ability for search.
 The first hypothesis to be tested is whether subjects are in fact substantially uncertain about their relative ability, captured by their type.
-Denoting a subject's prior about the probability of being a high type by p^h , perfect information would imply zero confidence, $p^h = 0$, for low types and absolute confidence. $p^{h} = 1$, for high types, whereas limited information implies a substantial portion of both types with $0 < p^h < 1$.
+Denoting a subject's prior about the probability of being a high type by $p^h$ , perfect information would imply zero confidence, $p^h = 0$ , for low types and absolute confidence, $p^h = 1$ , for high types, whereas limited information implies a substantial portion of both types with $0 < p^h < 1$ .
 Next, we check whether subjects respond rationally to search outcomes by updating beliefs about themselves.
-If this is the case we should observe subjects updating their prior, p^h , in the direction predicted by Bayes' rule.
 It is also interesting to investigate whether updating is quantitatively correct according to Bayes' rule.
 Third, we test whether updating affects future search decisions.
-Beliefs are important for the search decision in the experiment, assuming subjects use a decision rule where search is only worthwhile if they are sufficiently confident that they are a high type, i.e., if their belief in period t is above a threshold probability for that period.4 This threshold may be higher or lower for different individuals, for instance due to differences in risk preferences, but if individuals compare their level of confidence to their personal threshold as hypothesized, we should observe that the likelihood of search decreases as confidence about being the where $\tilde{\lambda} = .6 \cdot p^h + .3 \cdot (1 - p^h)$ is the individual's subjective probability of winning the prize, conditional on subjective beliefs about the probability of being the high type.
-The term in curly brackets is the continuation value of search, which in this case is the value of receiving an additional signal about one's true type.
-In the eighth period of the search phase, there is no continuation value, and thus it is clear that there is a critical probability of winning such that the individual is indifferent between searching and not.
-This in turn implies a critical level of confidence about being the high type, $p^h = 0.33$, such that a risk neutral individual searches only if $p^h > 0.33$.
-In earlier periods, there is a continuation value from search, so the threshold probability of success needed to induce search is lower.
-The threshold is lowest in the first period, when the searcher is most uncertain and the value of information is highest.
+Beliefs are important for the search decision in the experiment, assuming subjects use a decision rule where search is only worthwhile if they are sufficiently confident that they are a high type, i.e., if their belief in period t is above a threshold probability for that period.
+This threshold may be higher or lower for different individuals, for instance due to differences in risk preferences, but if individuals compare their level of confidence to their personal threshold as hypothesized, we should observe that the likelihood of search decreases as confidence about being the high type decreases.
+In a fourth step we explore the consequences that arise from the fact that people base their search decisions not on their true type, but on subjective beliefs about their type.
+We check the extent to which high types do not search, due to low confidence, while low types search, due to falsely inflated beliefs about their chances of being the high type.
+Finally, we assess support for the hypothesis that individuals who did poorly on the test will be systematically less willing to learn their exact rank, consistent with a psychological cost associated with learning that one is among the worst performers.